 Vote live and watch the results unfold on the air!
 Check out the CNBC app at CNBC.com/vote every Saturday at 9p ET and join the fun!» Read More

-Tatia, who's 45, asks Suze if she can afford to spend $6,000 to take a family vacation in Croatia.
+Violet, who's 47, asks Suze if she can afford to spend $6,000 to go on a Russian river cruise.

-Carly, who's 14, asks Suze if she can afford to spend $299 to buy a pair of Studio Beats by Dr. Dre headphones.
+Irene, who's 9, asks Suze if she can afford to spend $119 to buy a new camcorder.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.

 If you are feeling pressure to join the gift-buying herd, take heed to this holiday action plan by Suze Orman before you shop.